 Staff recommends that the board appoint each of the individuals listed above.

-Fiscal Impact:

-Not applicable.

-Authority Strategies:

 This item supports one or more of the Authority Strategies, as follows:

-⊠ Community ⊠ Customer □ Employee □ Financial ⊠ Operations Strategy Strategy Strategy Strategy
+\boxtimes Community \boxtimes Customer Employee Financial \boxtimes Operations Strategy Strategy Strategy Strategy Strategy

-Environmental Review:

-A. CEQA: This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
+- A. CEQA: This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
 14 Cal.
 Code Regs. §15378.
 This Board action is not a "project" subject to CEQA.
 Cal.
 Pub.
 Res.
-Code §21065.

-B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
+Code §21065. - B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
 Cal.
 Pub.
 Res.
 Code §30106.

-Application of Inclusionary Policies:

-Not applicable.

-Prepared by:

 MATTHEW HARRIS SENIOR DIRECTOR, ASSETS & ALLIANCES